Talk to Our Commision Disputes Attorney in Los Angeles Today

 The contract will detail how you will go about earning commissions.
 If the commission plan is based on sales, then the contract must spell out whether you are to be paid when the payment is received from the customer or at some other time.
 The contract must also detail how commissions are to be calculated—whether there is to be a percentage based on the total purchase price or the net profit made by the company.

 If you have any questions about your contract, you should ask your employer.
-If they do not give you a satisfactory answer, then you should speak to a sales commission lawyer Los Angeles before you sign the contract.
+If they do not give you a satisfactory answer, then you should speak to a lawyer before you sign the contract.

 How Does Overtime Work?

 In many instances, people who work on commission do not punch a timeclock in and out of work.
 You may need more flexibility in when and how you work in order to make the sale.
 This may mean that you are not entitled to overtime when you work more than eight hours in a day.

 Most of the commission workers who fall into this category are outside salespersons.
 If you spend more than half of your time out of the office making sales, collecting orders, or getting contracts for products or services, then you are an outside salesperson and not entitled to overtime.

 You also may not qualify for overtime in the following instances: